MariusJorgensen/mariusjorgensen.github.io_3/_posts/2018-03-18-start-writing-api-tests-in-minutes.md

 Try it out!
 Write your own scenarios, and read more about the abilities of [Airborne](https://github.com/brooklynDev/airborne).
 It's a lot more than what I have covered in this brief intro.
 All I can say is that I've found this framework really helpful in the day to day work as a tester in a team focusing on an API.

-And please reach out if there's any questions!
-And all feedback are welcome with much love, as this is my first ever blog post.
+Please reach out if you have any questions!
+All feedback is welcome with much love, as this is my first ever blog post.